Quiqui64/HubitatFanRemote/README.md

-# HubitatFanRemote
+//# HubitatFanRemote# Control Hampton Bay/Harbor Breeze fans with a esp8266
-Control Hampton Bay/Harbor Breeze fans with a esp8266
+# Control Hampton Bay/Harbor Breeze fans with a ESP8266

 First of all, I am not a programmer use at your own risk.